Why Is Crack So Addictive?

 - Strong cravings to use crack.

-One of the most troubling withdrawal symptoms is the craving of more crack.
-At times, the cravings are so strong that the user will relapse during withdrawal.
-This common occurrence underscores the value of supervised detox, in which someone in recovery can get help managing the discomfort associated with the process and avoid slipping into relapse.
+One of the most troubling withdrawal symptoms is cravings for more crack.
+At times, cravings are so strong that the user will relapse during withdrawal.
+This common occurrence underscores the value of supervised detox, in which a person in recovery can get help managing the discomfort associated with the process and avoid slipping into relapse.

-Unlike some other substances, and despite its potential to be quite unpleasant, withdrawal from crack rarely poses a serious threat to physical health.
-Even with this being true, professional treatment can be hugely beneficial for anyone attempting to quit using crack.
-There are currently no medications specifically approved to treat crack addiction and dependence; however, a number of behavioral therapies have proven successful in helping those in recovery from crack addiction.
+Unlike that of some other substances, and despite its potential to be quite unpleasant, withdrawal from crack rarely poses a serious threat to physical health.
+Even with this being true, professional addiction treatment can be hugely beneficial for anyone attempting to quit using crack.
+There are currently no medications specifically approved to treat crack addiction and dependence.
+However, a number of behavioral therapies have proven successful in helping those in recovery from crack addiction.
 Tested therapies include:

-- Cognitive-behavioral therapy helps patients to understand how thoughts, feelings and behaviors influence their drug use and are, in turn, influenced by use.
+- Cognitive behavioral therapy (CBT): helps patients understand how thoughts, feelings, and behaviors influence their drug use and are, in turn, influenced by such use.